script-money/FanNFT/cadence/test/README.md

 1. Admin can deploy contracts
 2. Giver can create new package, storage to admin and can read
 3. Admin can modify package's actualTotalNumber
-4. Admin can mint NFT according actualTotalNumber and destribution randomly
+4. Admin can mint NFT according actualTotalNumber
 5. Fans can init FanNFT vault
 6. Fans can claim NFT